Enable and use Vulnerability Assessment for AWS

 3. In the Quick filters section, in the Source display name subsection, select EC2 Vulnerability Assessment.
 The findings query results are updated to show only the findings from this source.

-4. To view the details of a specific finding, click the finding name under Category.
+4. To view the details of a specific finding, click the finding name in the Category column.
 The details panel for the finding opens and displays the Summary tab.

 5. On the Summary tab, review the details of the finding, including information about what was detected, the affected resource, and—if available—steps that you can take to remediate the finding.